 Pittsburgh Regional Transit announced Thursday it has teamed up with a widely used visual interpreting service to help visually impaired riders navigate its system easier.

-The free service is provided Aira, a California-based company that can have online helpers tap into the camera system on a visually impaired rider’s smartphone.
+The free service is provided by Aira, a California-based company that can have online helpers tap into the camera system on a visually impaired rider’s smartphone.
 While riders point the camera, interpreters can help them find their way around by identifying bus stops and reading signs for them.

 The agency will pay $10,000 a year to allow riders to use Aira, which is widely available at universities, airports, museums, stores, entertainment venues and transit agencies across the country.
 The partnership was announced on World Usability Day.